z-aqib/Floor-Plan-Generator-Using-AI/README.md

 ## How to access this program?
 You can view the demo video here: [youtube.com](https://youtu.be/ZoEkKbJte0w?si=-ceHR9wsWl_z5Azt)

 To run this system on your machine, you will have to clone the entire repository and make sure you have both a Python compiler and Java JVM on your machine.
-After that, run this code on JVM.
+After that, run the src code on JVM.